 Even small donations make a big difference.
 It costs, on average, just $1,220 to safeguard an entire village against slavery for a year.
-Rescuing a human being and helping them re-enter society, with rehabilitation, health care, and job training, can run as low as $950 per person in developing countries.
+Liberating a human being and providing health care, rehabilitation, education, and job training, can run as low as $950 per person in developing countries.

 DONATE to organizations with proven track records in fighting human trafficking, including:

-BTCTE frees boys as young as six and provides former slaves with education, food, and health care.
+BTCTE frees boys as young as six and provides former slaves with education, food, and health care - from their time of liberation. through adulthood.
 Though it does not have the reach or scope of Free the Slaves, BTCTE does masterful work on a shoe-string budget to help children and families in the Lake Volta region of Ghana.